Kristina01111000/WordPressTheme/README.md

 	- Need to find the root of the theme to add the assets folder to the theme
 		- server is filezilla
-			- looks like the css needs to be updated through filezilla, not the wordpress theme editor
+			- the css can be updated on the wordpress theme editor
+			- currently it works

 	- learning php, current problem is in the header array
 		- partially fixed, it shows up but the the dropdown is not working